-Minnesota State Law requires an audit by the State Auditor of the books of account, financial records and transactions.
-This requirement has been complied with, and the Auditor's opinion has been included in this report.
-The State Auditor will issue a management and compliance letter covering the review made as part of Ramsey County's system of internal control and compliance with applicable legal provisions of the Ramsey County Regional Railroad Authority.
+Minnesota State Law requires an audit of the books of account, financial records and transactions.
+This requirement has been complied with, and the independent auditor's report has been included in this report.
+The Office of the State Auditor will issue a management and compliance letter covering the review made as part of Ramsey County's system of internal control and compliance with applicable legal provisions of the Ramsey County Regional Railroad Authority.
 The management and compliance letter will not modify or affect, in any way, this report on the financial statements.